 If completed as planned, Civita will feature approximately 60 acres of open space, cultivated landscape and public parks.
 This was actually a continuation of public workshops, input and planning started more than a decade ago using the approved Specific Plan as a guideline.
-The Civita Park is planned to be one of the largest public parks in metropolitan San Diego to be built in decades.
-Here’s a quick overview of the plan:
+Civita Park is one of the largest public parks in metropolitan San Diego to be built in decades.

 Franklin Ridge Park

 Franklin Ridge Park is a .20 acre park site proposed along Franklin Road.
 The triangular park provides passive use activities and spectacular views of Mission Valley from its picnic and turf spaces.
 A large interpretive wall anchors the picnic area and tells the story of the site’s mining and geologic history.
 The plant palette includes both low water use and native plant species.
 Decorative security lighting will be provided in the park’s primary gathering space.

 Who is in charge of the park planning process?

 The parks are being planned by Sudberry Properties, under its partnership as Quarry Falls LLC, under the jurisdiction of the City of San Diego Public Works Department, Engineering and Capital Projects, Architectural Engineering and Park Division, with input and approval from the Mission Valley Planning Group and the Serra Mesa Recreation Council.
 Schmidt Design Group Inc. of San Diego, a company that specializes in the sustainable design of public places and parks, has been retained to design the parks based on the shared vision of the city, the public and the community planning groups.